-Learning cooperatives or “co-ops” and “micro-pod” learning is a concept where a couple of families hire a teacher to work on educating their children.
+Learning cooperatives or “co-ops” and “micro-pod” learning is a concept where a couple of families hire a teacher to educate their children.
 Sometimes, the teacher is simply one of the parents, or multiple parents switching off each day.
 Other times, cooperative or pod schooling groups hire a certified, experienced teacher (who may be otherwise out of work with schools being closed).
-Parents act as assistants, both by opening their homes as classrooms, paying for a rental space to be used as a classroom, and/or providing hands-on assistance to the main teacher during classroom hours.
+Parents act as assistants by opening their homes as classrooms, paying for a rental space to be used as a classroom, and/or providing hands-on assistance to the main teacher during classroom hours.

 Cooperatives can look different depending on how they are organized.
 But essentially, they consist of parents and hired teachers working together to educate their children.
-The Homeschool Coop 2020 just emerged as a group of parents, professors and enthusiasts working to offer online classes for kids of all ages and can be used to supplement any in-person cooperatives.
+For example, the Homeschool Coop 2020 just emerged as a group of parents, professors, and enthusiasts working to offer online classes for kids of all ages and can be used to supplement any in-person cooperatives.

 4. Micro Schools

 Micro Schools are similar to learning cooperatives, but they typically meet outside the home in a designated “school space.”
-This could be a one-room school (think Laura Ingalls Wilder style) or rented classroom or office space to be used for innovative teaching purposes.
-These schools are essentially miniature private schools with sometimes as few as six students but up to 25 or more.
-They are unique in that they can offer parents a highly specialized private school experience for their child at a fraction of the cost charged by a conventional, larger private school.
+This could be a one-room school (think Laura Ingalls Wilder style) or a rented classroom or office space for innovative teaching purposes.
+These schools are essentially miniature private schools with as few as six students and up to 25 or more.
+They are unique in that they can offer parents a highly specialized private school experience for their child at a fraction of the cost of a conventional, larger private school.
 If you’d like to find or start a micro-school in your area, check out the micro-school coalition.

 5. Private School